-From 1 April 2022, section 18D provides relief for the temporary letting of residential accommodation for a combined total period not exceeding 12 months.
+Section 18D provides relief for property developers for the temporary letting of residential accommodation for a combined total period not exceeding 12 months.

 Where the developer temporarily applies a dwelling in supplying exempt residential accommodation, a deemed supply will arise for a consideration equal to the adjusted cost of the dwelling.
 The adjusted cost is the cost of any goods or services incurred by the developer where VAT has been charged.
-The supply will be deemed to be made in the tax period in which the rental agreement comes into effect.
-This means that the output tax effectively reverses the input tax that was initially claimed.
+The supply will be deemed to be made on the earlier of the date within the tax period that the rental agreement comes into effect or the dwelling is occupied.
+The output VAT effectively reverses the input VAT that was initially claimed.